 If you’ve gotten burned with men in the past, you naturally might fear getting rejected again.
 You could be tempted to ask him to reassure you that he won’t dump you as the other men did.
 But, if these are your first dates and you are just getting to know him, this behavior can come off as insecure and needy.
-You’re still trying to figure out if you are a match, so neither one of you reassure the other.
+It’s one of the most common instant turn-offs.
+After all, you’re still trying to figure out if you and he are a match.

 To some extent, uncertainty in a relationship is part of what keeps chemistry alive.
 It goes both ways.
 He doesn’t know whether or not you will stick around either.
 Share your fears with your friends or a therapist, not the new man in your life.
 Not rushing to get involved is the best way for you to see if his feelings for you are likely to be real and lasting.

 Don’t end your relationship before it begins.
 Avoid this turn-offs list so that you can put your best foot forward with the new man in your life.

 Are any of these behaviors hard for you to change?
 Leave us a message below.
 We always love to hear from you!